 - Priorities – The instructor should be a good planner of your learning.
 He or she should be able to help you meet your goals.

 - Flexibility – A teacher should be flexible in all ways, including managing a busy schedule,

 - Location – If the classes are not in – home, try to find a piano teacher nearby.

-It helps to associate yourself with an association or an institute that has teachers who follow a specific time-bound, result-oriented, and proven curriculum, just like at Mississauga Piano Studio, who provides piano lessons Oakville and surrounding areas.
+It helps to associate yourself with an association or an institute that has teachers who follow a specific time-bound, result-oriented, and proven curriculum, just like at Mississauga Piano Studio, which provides piano lessons in Oakville and surrounding areas.